Training Outcomes Within Your Budget!

 Java Program Example 4: Lastly, you will see an example of a write-only Encapsulation program.
 In this case, the class BankAccount has the variable balance declared within it.
 Later in the Main class, you’ll need to create an instance of the BankAccount class.
 Lastly, you’ll need to use methods to rewrite or initialise the variable’s value.

 In this Java program, you’ll use setBalance() as a setter method to declare the value for the variable Balance.
-It is important to remember that while creating a read-and-write-only Program in Java is possible, they are rarely useful.
+It is important to remember that while creating a read-and-write-only Program in Java is possible, It is rarely useful.
 These can be utilised in very particular instances; however, they rely on each other for greater efficiency.

 Due to this Program being a write-only class, the changes will be made in the initial class, but no output will appear.